You will find hereunder extra information about VRM and memories cooling, in general or with The First.

 For the latter case, we have designed a dedicated heatsink for VRM.
 In passive or silent mode, overheating is then strictly avoided.
 The first prototypes will be received in November.
 Once extensively tested and characterized, we will be able to define which ranges of GPU cards require them or not.
 They will be sold as an option on our e-shop.

 What for Memories?

 The First is designed to run in passive or silent mode.

-- In silent mode (GTX 1080ti for instance), even though memories release more heat, the airflow generated by the low-speed fan is – most of the time – enough to cool them.
+In silent mode (GTX 1080ti for instance), even though memories release more heat, the airflow generated by the low-speed fan is – most of the time – enough to cool them.
 But, for specific cards that generate excessive heat, copper heatsinks could be used in addition to the VRM cooling and First cooling.
-Existing solutions are already available but we will offer our own heatsinks online by the end of the year.
+Existing solutions are already available but we will offer our own heatsinks online.